 Top 10 Growth Hacks To Transform Your Support Service Business

-Billy Allan is the founding partner of Aliter Capital – a investment firm focused on growing small and mid-sized UK support service companies.
-His firm invests up to £20 million in businesses, with market value between £20 million to £75 million, where it can use its deep industry knowledge to scale-up quickly the companies it backs.
-The well-known entrepreneur has over 20 years experience within the industrial and oil services sector, and he’s looking to create market leaders within the support services sector.
+Billy Allan is the founding partner of Aliter Capital – an investment firm focused on growing small and mid-sized UK support service companies.
+His firm invests up to £20 million in businesses, with a market value of £20 million to £75 million, where it can use its deep industry knowledge to scale-up quickly the companies it backs.
+The well-known entrepreneur has over 20 years experience in the industrial and oil services sector, and he’s looking to create market leaders within the support services sector.

 Billy shares his tips on how to develop a solid blueprint for growth.